zaphosting/docs/docs/gameserver-scheduled-tasks.md

 :::tip Cron generator

 Aren't familiar with the structure or syntax of Cron?
-Simply use the [**CronMaker**](http://www.cronmaker.com/).
-It is a simple application which allowsyou to build and copy cron expressions with a few clicks.
+Simply use the [**Crontab Guru**](http://www.crontab.guru/).
+It is a simple application which allows you to build and copy cron expressions with a few clicks.

 :::